Champbreed/Devsecop-analyzer/README.md

 Live Demo: https://devsecop-analyzer.onrender.com

+​## The Problem & Solution

+-​The Problem

+​Traditional security tools (like SAST) excel at syntax and rule-based checks for application code, but they fundamentally lack the contextual reasoning required to evaluate the security implications of low-level infrastructure configuration files (e.g., Linux kernel .conf files).
+Auditing these files typically requires slow, manual human expertise, creating a bottleneck in the security pipeline.

+-The Solution

+​The KMSH (Kernel Module Security Hardener) transforms the security review process by:

+​Automating Expert Reasoning: Leveraging the Gemini API as a specialized reasoning engine to analyze configuration text and infer systemic security risks.
+Gemini's advanced reasoning allows it to identify subtle forms of risks that rule-based systems miss.

+​Enforcing Automation: Utilizing a strict JSON Schema to guarantee structured, machine-readable output from the AI, ensuring the analysis can be reliably parsed and integrated into downstream automation processes.

+​Shifting Security Left: Providing immediate, actionable feedback directly to the developer, significantly reducing the time to remediate vulnerabilities

 ​## 1.
 System Architecture & Methodology

 ​The KMSH is a single-service Python application built for reliability and speed in a production setting.